estebanways/back-up-and-restore-custom-directories/back_up_and_restore_custom_directories_using_separate_tarballs/README.md

 Copy the script to the root directory `/`.

-Setup the files and directories you want to restore.
+Setup the archives you want to restore files and directories from.

 Run the script.